 (link to gallery site)

-Portraits is a projection-based installation work based on a collection of 23 iconic images.
+Andrew Lucia’s Portraits is a projection-based installation work based on a collection of 23 iconic images.
 Questioning the nature of authorship and authenticity, each moment within the experience is an instant during a process of transformation, one that does not alter the content of the images, but rather reorders their structures.
-To this end, the material exhibited is predetermined and never lost; only re-organized.
-As time passes in the creation of Portraits, each iconic image slowly dissipates until a tipping point is reached, at which time the appearance of the original is no longer recognizable.
-In most instances, however, the original can still be recalled questioning not what it is we observe, rather how the quality of what we observer is ordered and identified.
-This project questions the authorship of an "original work," specifically asking "to what extent must a thing's structure be altered in order for it to longer be considered as such?"
-As no material is destroyed in this process one must now consider the role of fidelity and structure in the identity of a thing's make-up.
+To this end, the material exhibited is predetermined and never lost, only re-organized.
+As time passes in the creation of Portraits, each iconic image slowly disintegrates until a tipping point is reached, at which time the appearance of the original is no longer recognizable as such.
+Yet, the original can still be recalled questioning not what it is we observe, rather how the quality of what we observer is ordered, identified, and classified.

 Works in premier exhibition: